Frenye/Samenvattingen/3e-jaar/Web-Apps/Web-Apps.md

 Servlets don't have a main() method.
 They are under the control of another Java application called a **container**.

-When your web server application gets a request for a servlet, the server hands the request not to the servlet itsel, but to the Container in which the servlet is deployed.
+When your web server application gets a request for a servlet, the server hands the request not to the servlet itself, but to the Container in which the servlet is deployed.

 It is the Container that gives the servlet the HTTP request and response, and it is the Container that calls the servlet's method.